CodeCreatePlay360/Massive-AI/README.md

 <h4 align="left">
 MassiveAI is a library of AI programming and logic-design tools for creating autonomous agents and logic driven systems.
 It also includes tools for communication, spatial querying, and navigation.
-Designed with ease of use and flexibility in mind, all components of this library can function independently or can be integrated seamlessly.
-Currently, most of the MassiveAI components are written in C#.
+The library is designed with ease of use and flexibility in mind, and can be seamlessly integrated with other systems.<br> Currently, most of the MassiveAI components are written in C#.
 However, the long-term goal is to port it to C++, expanding its usability across different game engines and software platforms.
 </h4>

 <h3 align="center">Community</h3>